+Leaving ancient Epidaurus, we drive to picturesque seaport town of Nafplion named after a son of Poseidon.
 Nafplion was the first capital of modern Greece from 1829 to 1834 by Ioannis Kapodistrias after gaining its independence from the Ottoman Turks the year 1821.
 Nowadays Nafplion is a popular weekend escape for Athenians.

-Nafplion is an ideal place for a seafood lunch by the sea enjoying the view of the Bourtzi castle out in the sea at the entrance of the port.
+Nafplion is an ideal place for a seafood lunch by the sea enjoying the view of the Bourtzi Castle out in the sea at the entrance of the port.

-Leaving from Nafplion, we continue our tour with a thirty minute drive through orange and lemon tree fields to the Bronze age citadel of Mycenae.
+Leaving from Nafplion, we continue our tour with a thirty minute drive through orange & lemon tree fields to the Bronze age citadel of Mycenae.
 Mycenae was the centre of power in the Late Bronze age from 16th century B.C. to 11th century B.C.
 The Acropolis of Mycenae is built of huge blocks of stones Homer, poet of antiquity, claimed this city was built by the Cyclops Giants.

-Walk past the Lions Gate, the circular grave site, walk the steps of the secret cistern and visit the palace room of King Agamemnon the mythological leader of the Greeks in the war with the Trojans.
+Walk past the Lions Gate, the circular grave site, walk the steps of the secret cistern & visit the palace room of King Agamemnon the mythological leader of the Greeks in the war with the Trojans.